Is it Legal??? YES, it is!

-We went to several conferences and meetings, all the while my dear hubby was asking Was it Legal?
+We went to several conferences and meetings; all the while my dear hubby was asking, “Is it legal?”
 Now that the Leeper case has been ruled on by the Supreme Court, we have an outline of what are the parameters of home school.

 IT IS, THEREFORE, ORDERED, ADJUDGED AND DECREED that a school-age child residing in the State of Texas who is pursuing under the direction of a parent or parents or one standing in parental authority in or through the child’s home in a bona fide (good faith, not a sham or subterfuge) manner a curriculum consisting of books, workbooks, other written materials, including that which appears on an electronic screen of either a computer or video tape monitor, or any combination of the preceding from either (1) of a private or parochial school which exists apart from the child’s home or (2) which has been developed or obtained from any source, said curriculum designed to meet basic education goals of reading, spelling, grammar, mathematics and a study of good citizenship, is in attendance upon a private or parochial school within the meaning of Section 21.033(a)(1) of the Texas Education Code and exempt from the requirements of compulsory attendance at a public school..

 Since then the Texas Education Commissioner has sent letters out to the districts outlining the official status of home education.
-You can read letter as I always tell my kids, read the original documents for yourself.
+You can read the letter; as I always tell my kids, read the original documents for yourself.

 Another great history is written by an attorney.
-Carwrecks gives a history of home schooling in Texas from a legal point of view.
+This white paper gives a history of home schooling in Texas from a legal point of view.

 Some school districts have their entire curriculum (lesson plans, not books) online for you to review.
 This is a good resource if you have questions about re-enrolling your child into your school district.
-Many home school parents start out just wanting to home educate only one of their children or all their children for only one year.
-Some do re-enroll their children, others find they are enjoying their home school experience and see the development of their child to the point of never re-enrolling them in public school.
+Many homeschool parents start out just wanting to teach only one of their children, or all their children for only one year.
+Some do re-enroll their children; others find they are enjoying their homeschool experience and see the development of their children to the point of never re-enrolling them in public school.

 Texas is one of the easiest states in which to home educate your children.
 You do not need to register with a school district or a homeschool group to freely homeschool in Texas.
-It is suggested that you join a homeschool group for support and to ask the many questions that new homeschoolers have as they enjoy the adventure called home education.
+It is suggested that you join a support group for support and to ask the many questions that new homeschoolers have as they enjoy the adventure called “home education.”

 I am not a lawyer and the above is given as friendly advice and not legal advice.
 Please read the laws for yourself.
 Leeper v.
 Arlington Indep.
 School Dist., No 1788761-85 Tarrant County Judicial Ct.
 Apr.
 13, 1987.